idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/fluids.md

+# Fluid equations of state

+PorousFlow uses formulations contained in the [Fluid Properties](/fluid_properties/index.md) module to calculate fluid properties such as density or viscosity.

-# Using the Fluid Properties module
+## Using the Fluid Properties module

-## Implementation
+### Implementation

-PorousFlow can use any of the UserObjects in the [Fluid Properties](/fluid_properties/index.md) module that use the pressure-temperature formulation.
-A fluid is included in the input file by adding the following block
+PorousFlow can use any of the UserObjects in the [Fluid Properties](/fluid_properties/index.md) module.
+A specific fluid can be included in the input file by adding the following block

 !listing modules/porous_flow/test/tests/fluids/h2o.i block=Modules/FluidProperties